RaynoldTanYX/my-website/_posts/blog/2021-01-16-getting-the-best-prices-when-building-a-pc-in-singapore-2021.md

 In my most recent build, I have seen **price differences of about a total of $50 between stores**.

 The best part of buying the parts from a physical store would be the service.
 Unsure if your parts are compatible with each other?
 Need recommendations?
-Just ask the people working there.
+Just ask the sales staff.

 Additionally, most stores also have a **building service** where they can help you build the system for you using the parts you have chosen.
 However, this would incur a build fee of a few tens of dollars and would most likely require you to have to purchase all the parts from that store.

 ## Online stores

+Unlike shopping offline, customers are unable to physically view the merchandise and even ask questions to sales staff.
+This means that you would have to do all the research yourself when it comes to choosing the parts.

+With the local big-name e-commerce sites such as Lazada and Shopee, you're able to find some good deals.
+However, prices on those websites are still quite similar to those you can find locally, although a bit better with promos and discounts.

+The goldmine here would be Amazon Singapore.
+Here, you're able to buy components from Singapore as well as other countries such as the USA.
+This means that pricing on the website would have to be competitive globally.
+Usually, when buying from overseas, the main concern would be shipping costs and returns policy.
+With an Amazon Prime subscription of $2.99 a month (as of Jan 2021), you're able to get **free shipping** on most items.
+Additionally, Amazon has an amazing **returns policy** where you can return any items within two weeks of receiving them.
+The only downside would be a longer delivery time.

-In my most recent build, when buying both from physical stores and Amazon, I've seen a **huge price difference of around 15%**,which amounted to $200,as compared to only buying from physical stores.
+In my most recent build, when looking at the prices online, some parts such as memory and storage are a lot cheaper, but other parts such as cases and power supplies are much more expensive.
+However, when buying from both physical stores and online stores (mostly Amazon), I've seen a **huge price difference of around 15%**,which amounted to $200,as compared to only buying from physical stores.

-# What to do if I don't know how to choose parts?

 # Conclusion

 If you want the best prices for your new build, you're going to have to put in some effort.
-If you want a system for the lowest effort,
+If you know what parts you want and just want the parts to come to you, purchase them online.
+If you're unsure of what parts to get or just want to do some physical shopping, head down to SLS.
+However, if you want the best prices, you're going to have to combine both methods.